VChecherynda/the-movie-watcher-front-end/README.md

 # Structure:

 - views ( consist of implemenation of different domains )
+  - view ( 1 unit, here we divide logic and mark-up for this we use hoc )
+    - index.js ( here we put mark-up )
+    - types ( here we put all props which we want to check and which transmits to the component )
+    - withHooks ( here we put all logic )

 - components ( block for constructing views )
+  - component ( 1 unit, here we divide logic and mark-up for this we use hoc )
+    - index.js ( here we put mark-up )
+    - types ( here we put all props which we want to check and which transmits to the component )
+    - withHooks ( here we put all logic )

 - asstes ( for adding fonts / images / styles )
   - styles ( css / scss styles for views )